neofluar/coursera_capstone/README.md

 # coursera_capstone
-Capstone project of course 9 of 9 in the IBM Data Science Professional Certificate Specialization.
+Course 9 of 9 in the IBM Data Science Professional Certificate Specialization.